 It’s hard not to take it personally when someone says they want to be left alone — especially when you’ve been enjoying their company so much.
 But this is normal for us quiet ones.
 Introverts’ brains are actually wired a little differently than extroverts’, and as a result, we have less of a battery for “people time.”

 Whereas a night out on the town might be fun and exciting for you, it comes at a price for your introvert.
 Because of the way the introvert’s brain processes stimulation, we’re more sensitive to noise and activity.
 Although we may have fun hanging out with you, there’s another part of us that gets tired.
+This is all part of what it means to be an introvert.

 For some introverts, too much “people time” may even result in feeling physically unwell.
 This has been dubbed the “introvert hangover.”
 Some introverts report getting headaches, feeling dizzy, and feeling physically fatigued after lots of socializing.